-TRENTON – In an effort to protect children from sexual predators and reduce recidivism, Senators Fred H. Madden, Jim Beach, and Linda R. Greenstein sponsored legislation that would permit municipalities to enact ordinances regulating where moderate and high-risk sex offenders live and restrict the locations of certain child care centers and school bus stops.
-The bill today cleared the Senate Law and Public Safety Committee.
+TRENTON – In an effort to protect children from sexual predators and reduce recidivism, Senators Fred H. Madden, Jim Beach, and Linda R. Greenstein sponsored bi-partisan legislation that would permit municipalities to enact ordinances regulating where moderate and high-risk sex offenders live and restrict the locations of certain child care centers and school bus stops.
+The bill was approved today by the Senate Law and Public Safety Committee.

-“Recent tragedies across the country remind us that sex offenders continue to pose a danger to children, and we have an ongoing responsibility to keep our kids safe,” said Senator Madden, D-Gloucester and Camden.
-“This measure sends a clear message that New Jerseyans are committed to the safety of young people and we will do what it takes to protect our children against convicted sex offenders with a high risk of re-offense.”
+“Too many children have fallen victim to the horrific attacks of sexual predators.
+As long as these threats exist, we need to provide a way for municipalities to address these security concerns within their communities,” said Senator Madden, D-Gloucester and Camden.
+“This bill sends a clear message that New Jersey is committed to the safety of young people and we will do what it takes to protect our children against convicted sex offenders with a high or moderate risk of re-offense.”

 The municipal ordinance would not apply if: the person is required to serve a sentence at a correctional institution, is admitted to a mental health facility, or receives services at an institution or facility within the parameters defined by the bill; the parole board, after considering the person’s housing options, determines that a needs-based exception is required; or the court that discharges the person from a psychiatric facility determines that an exception is appropriate.